 This route offers some good views, solitude, and takes the runner through a great cross-section of local flora.
 The first part is on a rocky fire road before you turn off onto a singletrack that travels through oak, manzanita, redwoods, lake-side scrub, and even marshes.

-To reach the start of the run, park at the dam and walk across it.
-This route could be run in either direction, but I like having the climb at the beginning to get the heart rate up.
+To reach the start of the run, park at the dam and cross it.
+This route could be done in either direction, but I like having the climb at the beginning to get the heart rate up.

 .
 Veer right and follow the Kent Trail